flipz357/flipz357.github.io/_posts/2024-03-13-explain-text-similarity.md

 ![Token attribution](/assets/img/blog/attribution-crop.png)

-The sprinkling stars stand for some magic (that is math) that’s happening in the process that hands us a so-called attribution matrix.
-This matrix approximates the full similarity function of two documents, in a decomposed way!
-That means, we can check out how every pair of words contributes to the decision of our overall similarity.
-How is this matrix found, what’s the magic?
-On a high level, it’s found with the method of “integrated gradients”: Starting from a neutral input, we view how the gradients change when gradually going to our real input, integrating the curve with respect to each input feature.
-Since by integrating a gradient we kind of end up at our actual model function kind of, we can call this approach faithful.
+The sparkling stars stand for some magic (that is math) that’s happening in the process.
+It gives us a so-called attribution matrix.
+The matrix approximates the full similarity function of two texts, in a token-decomposed way!
+That means, we can check out how every pair of words contributes to the overall similarity.
+What’s in the magic?
+The matrix is found with the method of “integrated gradients”: Starting from a neutral input, we view how the gradients change when gradually going to our real input, integrating the curve with respect to each input feature.
+Since by integrating a gradient we kind of end up at our actual model function.

 Like in every method, there's may be also some downsides to this approach: we’d need i) to run some iterative approximations which makes the method not efficient and ii) we’d have to stick using dot-product as a similarity measure.
-All this can lower the results on benchmarks by a tiny bit, and can reduce the practical usage in case we want to run the method for a lot of pairs.
-A [later paper](https://arxiv.org/abs/2402.02883) by the same authors seems to mitigate some of these concerns.
+All this can lower the results on benchmarks by a tiny bit, and can reduce the practical usage in case we want to run the method for a lot of pairs.[^2]

 ### Other approaches: